 Equipment and reference standards

-To make sure your laboratory’s quality manual complies with ISO 17025, this part should detail the major items of equipment that you operate and the reference standards held.
+To make sure your laboratory’s quality manual complies with ISO/IEC 17025, this part should detail the major items of equipment that you operate and the reference standards held.
 This can be expounded in general terms and references made to the equipment logs as a full inventory.

 It should describe the following: